The Sea-Wolf: Plot summary

 During this section, the Ghost picks up another set of castaways, including a young unmarried woman named Maud Brewster.
-Miss Brewster and van Weyden had known each other previously, but only as writers.
-Both Wolf Larsen and van Weyden immediately feel attraction to her, due to her intelligence and "female delicacy".
+Miss Brewster and Van Weyden had known each other previously, but only as writers.
+Both Wolf Larsen and Van Weyden immediately feel attraction to her, due to her intelligence and "female delicacy".
 Van Weyden sees her as his first true love.
 He strives to protect her from the crew, the horrors of the sea, and Wolf Larsen.
 As this happens, Wolf Larsen meets his brother Death Larsen, a bitter opponent of his.
 Wolf kidnapped several of Death's crew and forced them into servitude to fill his own ranks, lost previously during a storm.
-During one of Wolf Larsen's intense headaches, which render him near immobile, van Weyden steals a boat and flees with Miss Brewster.
+Larsen attempts to assault Brewster, but is stopped by one of his intense, immobilizing headaches, which allows her and Van Weyden to steal a boat and flee.

 The two eventually land on an uninhabited island, heavily populated with seals.
 They hunt, build shelter and a fire, and survive for several days, using the strength they gained while on the Ghost.
 The Ghost eventually crashes on the island, with Wolf Larsen the only crew member.
 As a revenge, Death Larsen had tracked his brother, bribed his crew, destroyed the rigging of the sails, and set Larsen adrift at sea.
-It is purely by chance that van Weyden and Miss Brewster meet Larsen again.
+It is purely by chance that Van Weyden and Miss Brewster meet Larsen again.

-Van Weyden obtains all of the weapons including firearms left on the ship, but he cannot bear to murder Larsen, who does not threaten him overtly, although van Weydan fears that Larsen could attack at any time.
+Van Weyden obtains all of the weapons including firearms left on the ship, but he cannot bear to murder Larsen, who does not threaten him overtly, although Van Weyden fears that Larsen could attack at any time.
 Van Weyden and Miss Brewster decide they can repair the ship, but Larsen, who intends to die on the island and take them with him, sabotages any repairs they make.
 After a headache, Larsen is rendered blind.
-He feigns paralysis and attempts to murder van Weyden when he draws within arm's reach but just then has a stroke that leaves him blind and the right side of his body paralyzed.
+He feigns paralysis and attempts to murder Van Weyden when he draws within arm's reach but just then has a stroke that leaves him blind and the right side of his body paralyzed.
 His condition only worsens; he loses usage of his remaining arm, leg, and voice.
-Miss Brewster and van Weyden, unable to bring themselves to leave him to rot, care for him.
+Miss Brewster and Van Weyden, unable to bring themselves to leave him to rot, care for him.
 Despite this kindness, he continues his resistance even in his ailing state, setting fire to the mattress of the bunk above him.

 Van Weyden finishes repairing the Ghost, and he and Miss Brewster set sail.
 During a violent storm, Wolf Larsen dies.
-They give Larsen a burial at sea, an act mirroring an incident van Weyden witnessed when he was first rescued.
-The story ends with the two being rescued by an American revenue cutter -- after sharing a first kiss at the end of a long and harrowing adventure.
+They give Larsen a burial at sea, an act mirroring an incident Van Weyden witnessed when he was first rescued.
+The story ends with the two being rescued by an American revenue cutter – after sharing a first kiss at the end of a long and harrowing adventure.